Mercy Relief: Local outreach

+To raise awareness in Singapore of the work they do, Mercy Relief spreads its message of empowerment through various platforms, including public events and giving talks at schools.
+Using interactive talks, photography exhibitions and workshops, Mercy Relief hopes to nurture the next generation of humanitarians.
+By spotlighting various humanitarian issues in the region, they encourage students to think about how they can invest in other communities and participate in survivor journeys.
+In this way the organisation hopes to inspire more people to join them in championing their vision of care and compassion.

 Ground Zero – Run for Humanity 2015

 On 10 October 2015, Mercy Relief organized Singapore's first humanitarian-themed charity race in Singapore, Ground Zero, Run for Humanity.
 The run garnered 1,100 participants and saw some 500 participants carrying a 5 kg relief pack while completing a 5 km Relief Aid Challenge, mimicking the experiences of victims in natural disasters.
 Attendees of the event include Minister of Environment and Water Resources, Masagos Zulkifli.

-Ground Zero – Run for Humanity 2016

-1,237 participants took part in the Ground Zero Run for Humanity 2016, which took place at Casuarina Grove, East Coast Park, on 14 August 2016.
-Held in observance of World Humanitarian Day, this run celebrated the indomitable human spirit of humanitarian workers by standing in solidarity with the survivors who have inspired humanitarian work around the world.
-A total of 2,700 kg worth of relief packs were carried in the 5km Relief Aid challenge.